Resonances of compressible stars in precessing orbits around a spinning black hole: Affine model

 In this inertial frame, we refer to the axes of the corresponding orthonormal basis as 1, 2, and 3.
 We assume that the axis 3 points in the same direction as the orbital angular momentum of the fluid or in other words, the direction of $-(\pa/\pa\theta)^\mu$.
 Note that our 2 and 3 axes agree with the 3 and 2 axes of \cite{marc83}, and that we changed the direction of our 2-axis.
 In this case, the tidal tensor has the form given in Appendix \ref{tidalTens}.

-We will study the star in a slightly precessing spherical orbit.
 As the zeroth order solution, we need to obtain the solution of a star with an equatorial orbit.
 As in \cite{shib96}, we assume that the semi-axes of our ellipsoidal star point in the frame rotating at the orbital frequency and put ourselves in this frame.
 We thus use as ansatz where $w$ is the orbital angular velocity which satisfies $w^2=m/r^3$.
 For equatorial orbits, we then have $\dot w_{ij}=0$.
 In this paper, we pay attention only to the case that the star has no vorticity; thus $\lambda_{ab}=0$, i.e., the corotating case.

 We can assume that $b_{ia}$ is constant in time for the equatorial orbits case.
 Then, Eq.~\eqref{eq32} reduces to

 To utilize the results previously found~\cite{stoc24}, we introduce the conformal correspondence theorem \cite{cart85}.
 This theorem relates the result of the equation previously written to the results found in the incompressible hypothesis.
 For this, we first rescale the variables as